 It is absolutely wonderful to wake up to this Overnight Apple French Toast Casserole Bake.
-Moist on the inside, slightly crispy on the outside, combined with yummy apples, and topped with a cinnamon crumb topping.
+Moist on the inside, slightly crispy on the outside, french toast cubes are combined with yummy apples, and topped with a cinnamon crumb topping.

 Hello, breakfast of my dreams!